 Prescription Drug Coverage. - Retirees under age 65 who elect medical coverage through Penn will automatically be covered under Penn's prescription plan through CVS/Caremark.
-Prescriptions can be filled at a retail pharmacy, at one of the Penn Medicine Specialty Pharmacies, or through CVS/Caremark Mail Service.
+Prescriptions are filled by CVS at reduced cost.
+They can also be filled at a retail pharmacy, at one of the Penn Medicine Specialty Pharmacies, or through CVS/Caremark Mail Service.
 More options for maintenance medications are available at CVS pharmacies.